byronap120/FlutterUniverseClock/README.md

 For this challenge, I create a digital clock floating on the universe with a black hole as a background.
 The idea is that time is constantly consumed by the black hole.

-For the numbers animations, I used [Flutter animation](https://flutter.dev/docs/development/ui/animations/tutorial),  for the animation of the stars, black hole, and comets I used Flare animations using [Rive](https://rive.app/).
+For the numbers animations, I used [Flutter animation](https://flutter.dev/docs/development/ui/animations/tutorial).
+For the animation of the stars, black hole, and comets I used Flare animations created on [Rive](https://rive.app/).
 Here's the final submission for the clock challenge:

 <img src='https://i.imgur.com/SCUugFK.gif' title='Universal Clock' width='' alt='Universal Clock' />